 With this in mind, we have put together the following guidelines for your upcoming Kickstarter campaign.
 However, let us first take a look at the importance of PR and Marketing.
 After all, the approach to every campaign will always determine the success of any given campaign.

 The Importance of PR and Marketing for a Kickstarter Campaign

-As you may know, PR and Marketing is the foundation for every successful business.
+As you may know, PR and Marketing are the foundation for every successful business.
 While this is certainly an ongoing task for every project, the initial stages of a Kickstarter campaign are particularly important.
 After all, most campaigns run for a very short period.
 Savvy marketing is the reason why the most successful Kickstarter projects have thrived in recent years.

 Here are two examples from Kickstarter that used savvy marketing to gain maximum traction with a truly impressive number of contributors.

 Peak Design went on to establish several multi-million dollar Kickstarter campaigns.
 An intelligent marketing decision was the basis of this success.

 When a group of photographers set out to create the perfect carry bag for their equipment.
 It may have seemed as though the bag market was already very crowded.
 However, a slick PR decision would see thousands of photographers drooling over the features of a bag specially designed by Peak Design.

 Interestingly enough, Peak Design announced that the product would not accept financial backing from major companies in order to stay true to their individual investors.
 Furthermore, they offered sneak peeks to their backers and invited input/feedback for the bag from every follower.
 As planned, this resulted in an extremely enthusiastic, interactive, and loyal following.
 Which was always more than happy to share their newfound discovery with friends and family.